MilanoMaestro/aptos-vote-protocol/README.md

   Sets a new protocol admin.
 Only callable by current admin.

 - **`create_vote(...)`**
-  Creates a new vote with metadata, options, and reward configuration.
+  Creates a new vote and locks reward tokens into the protocol.
   Allocates reward tokens by withdrawing them into a dedicated reward store.
-  Additionally, finalizes any expired but unfinalized past votes before creating a new one (due to on-chain constraints).
   Note: `start_at` must be earlier than `end_at`.

 - **`edit_vote(...)`**